-This is part of the Propeller framework to do post link code layout optimizations.
-Please see the RFC here: https://groups.google.com/forum/#!msg/llvm-dev/ef3mKzAdJ7U/1shV64BYBAAJ and the detailed RFC doc here: https://github.com/google/llvm-propeller/blob/plo-dev/Propeller_RFC.pdf
+This is the parent patch of a series of patches to enable Basic Block Sections support in LLVM which is the building block for the Propeller post link optimization framework.
+Please see the RFC here: https://groups.google.com/forum/#!msg/llvm-dev/ef3mKzAdJ7U/1shV64BYBAAJ and the detailed RFC doc here: https://github.com/google/llvm-propeller/blob/plo-dev/Propeller_RFC.pdf.

 - The compiler must not allow any implicit fall-through between any two adjacent basic blocks as they could be reordered at link time to be non-adjacent.
 In other words, the compiler must make a fall-through between adjacent basic blocks explicit by retaining the direct jump instruction that jumps to the next basic block.
-These branches can only be removed later in the linking phase after the final ordering is performed as determined by Propeller
+These branches can only be removed later by the linker after the blocks have been reordered.

 - All inter-basic block branch targets would now need to be resolved by the linker as they cannot be calculated during compile time.
 This is done using static relocations which bloats the size of the object files.
 Further, the compiler tries to use short branch instructions on some ISAs for branch offsets that can be accommodated in one byte.
 This is not possible with basic block sections as the offset is not determined at compile time, and long branch instructions have to be used everywhere.

 - Each additional section bloats object file sizes by tens of bytes.
 The number of basic blocks can be potentially very large compared to the size of functions and can bloat object sizes significantly.
 Option fbasicblock-sections= also takes a file path which can be used to specify a subset of basic blocks that needs unique sections to keep the bloats small.